WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 ### Sample implementaton and event types

-Below I've created a TypeScript type for all allowed anlytics events, and a simple function for sending events.
-This is where you can see a list of proposed events and their payloads, along with the default values which will be passed to all events.
+Below I've created a TypeScript type for all the proposed anlytics events, and a simple function for sending events.
+For each event you'll see the payload alongside the default values which will be passed to _all_ events.

 ```ts
 // src/utils/events.ts